cp3402-students/cp3402-2022-1-site-team09/deployment.md

 Merging with staging site:

 1. For the desired branch you wish to merge into, click on the a2 repository then press branches->new pull request.
-2. To merge from: local to staging deployment, merge from compare:master to base:staging.
-3. Or merge from staging development to local, compare
+2. To ensure merging is executed correctly....
+3.
 4.
 5.
+6.

+Needs to complete
 Yet to include: